onefrankguy/frankmitchell.org/drafts/gamification-doesnt-have-to-be-gross.md

 moment of fun.

 Pushing play into your product will definately move more units.
 But building a product with play as its core with delight your users.
-An delight drives more sales than any other force in the universe.
+And delight drives more sales than any other force in the universe.